andrewotis/scraperak_total-scraper/Readme.md

 # Database
 - Uses Tortoise ORM
-- Includes seeders for offer types and reward types
+- Includes seeders for offer types and reward types that also generate the schema

-# Logging
+- Includes models for all DB tables needed to store results
+- Support for SQLite, MySQL, and Postgres

 # Screenshots
 - Are entire page screenshots and can be VERY big both visually and with regard to file-size
 - Are PNG and of sufficient quality to zoom in and read offers
 - The screenshots will save in the following format meaning there is a maximum of one screenshot per category page per hour.

+# Logging

 # Installation
 1) py -v3.12 -m venv scraper